open-telemetry/opentelemetry-collector-contrib/exporter/pulsarexporter/README.md

   only be used if `insecure` is set to true.
 - `tls_allow_insecure_connection`: configure whether the Pulsar client accept untrusted TLS certificate from broker (default: false)
 - `timeout`: send pulsar message timeout (default: 5s)
+- `operation_timeout`: sets producer-create, subscribe and unsubscribe operations timeout (default: 30 seconds)
+- `connection_timeout`: timeout for the establishment of a TCP connection (default: 5 seconds)
+- `map_connections_per_broker`: max number of connections to a single broker that will kept in the pool. (default: 1 connection)
 - `retry_on_failure`
     - `enabled` (default = true)
     - `initial_interval` (default = 5s): Time to wait after the first failure before retrying; ignored if `enabled` is `false`